 Culvert installation should occur during periods of low stream flow (Note: it is best to divert the flows while culvert is being installed to avoid sedimentation of the stream, otherwise known as a stream bypass).
-Stream alteration permit is required for work in perennial streams if culvert installation requires excavation or fill of more than 10 cubic yards.
+Stream alteration permit is required for all perennial stream crossings.

-- Minimize disturbance to the natural system and surrounding land. - Install sandbag dams in the stream and use a pump, with riprap placed at the discharge, to convey the water around the excavation. - Excavate the culvert area; remove the old culvert if doing a replacement. - The bottom width of the culvert trench should be twice the width of the culvert, with sidewalls no steeper than 1:1. - Excavate 10 feet downstream of the culvert discharge to a depth of 18" for riprap.
+- Minimize disturbance to the natural system and surrounding land. - Install sandbag dams in the stream and use a pump, with riprap placed at the discharge, to convey the water around the excavation. - Place riprap at upstream culvert end securely to avoid dislodging that may result in lower culvert capacity, high velocity flows, and reduced inlet efficiency.
+Excavate the culvert area; remove the old culvert if doing a replacement. - The bottom width of the culvert trench should be twice the width of the culvert, with sidewalls no steeper than 1:1. - Excavate 10 feet downstream of the culvert discharge to a depth of 18" for riprap.
 Use erosion control precautions; permit may be required. - Lay pipe up slope, starting at outlet end. - The longitudinal profile should be set at the same slope as the natural stream gradient. - Where possible, a minimum of 18"-24" of fill over a culvert is recommended. - Place 12 inch minus riprap in the excavated outlet area tamping it level with the stream bottom. - Place silt fence at the base of the bank slope and remove sandbag dam upon completion of installation. - Seed and mulch all disturbed areas.